History of the Carrot

-Eastern/Asiatic types - (var altorubens) with purple, black or yellow anthocyanin roots, sometimes yellow, often branched, with pubescent leaves giving a grey green appearance and slightly dissected, and a tendency for early flowering.
+Eastern/Asiatic types - (var altorubens) with purple, black or yellow anthocyanin roots, sometimes yellow/yellowish orange, roots often branched, with pubescent leaves giving a grey green appearance and slightly dissected, and a tendency for early flowering, often in the first year.
 The centre of diversity and origin of Eastern cultivated carrots is quite well established and probably commenced in the Himalayan-Hindu Kush region (Kashmir-Afghanistan) and around Turkestan.
 (Vavilov and Heywood) In the 1920's and 30′s Vavilov, the Russian biologist and his team were doing research in the context of the improvement of cultivated plants in the service of Soviet Agriculture.
 They discovered species of volunteer and hybrid carrots in Afghanistan and Kashmir.
-Their appearance differs from wild carrots under the western climate : their roots are meatier, bear little ramifications and most of all, their colour ranges from purple and pink to orangy yellow.
+Their appearance differs from wild carrots under the western climate : their roots are meatier, bear little ramifications and most of all, their colour ranges from purple and pink to orangey yellow.

 Western carrot types - (var sativus) with yellow, orange or red, occasionally white carotenoid roots which are unbranched; they are also distinguished by less pubescent bright yellowish green slightly hairy leaves which are strongly dissected, and less tendency to bolt without extended exposure to low temperatures.

 The centre for diversity for the western carrot is the Anatolian region of Asia Minor (Turkey). and Iran.
 (Vavilov and Heywood)